 Anders Goranson, PsyD '10Clinical Psychology

-Anders Goranson is a PsyD candidate in the Department of Clinical Psychology who expects to finish in 2010.
-While at AUNE, Anders has worked in the Gulf Coast after hurricane Katrina supporting traumatized residents, counseled inmates at the Cheshire County Jail, run group therapy at the Antioch Family Therapy and Psychological Services Center, and worked in Acute Psychiatric Services at New Hampshire Hospital.
-Currently, Anders is working at the Veterans Affairs Medical Center in White River Junction, Vermont.
+Anders Goranson, PsyD, earned his degree in 2010.
+While at AUNE, Anders worked in the Gulf Coast after hurricane Katrina supporting traumatized residents, counseled inmates at the Cheshire County Jail, ran group therapy at the Antioch Family Therapy and Psychological Services Center, and worked in Acute Psychiatric Services at New Hampshire Hospital as well as the Veterans Affairs Medical Center in White River Junction, Vermont.
 Here Anders writes about his AUNE experience.

 Student Searching for Personal Satisfaction Follows Parent’s Lead